Android Custom Color Picker

 }

 The simplest way I figured to do this is create a separate Rect above the color picker Rect in the canvas.
-This has a verticalGradient applied to it with color stops of
+This has a verticalGradient applied to it with color stops shown below.

 drawRoundRect(